vesaakerman/easy-fedora-to-bag/docs/index.md

     depositor        EASY-User-Account of the depositor of the dataset transformation   transformation used
     comments         if the dataset does not conform to the transformation-requirements, it is chronicled here

+For every dataset in the input a bag-directory is created (or more in case of a versioned transformation):
+* in case of AIP: `<output-dir>/<bag-UUID>`
+* in case of SIP: `<output-dir>/<package-UUID>/<bag-UUID>`

+In case of problems (possibly incomplete) bags or packages may be left in the directory defined with `staging.dir` in the `application properties`.

+The bag-directories contain the transformed metadata and data in a DANS-Bagit-Profile.
+The `bag-info.txt` file will contain at least:

+    EASY-User-Account: ...
+    Created: ...
+    Payload-Oxum: ...
+    Bagging-Date: ...
+    Bag-Size: ...

 TRANSFORMATIONS